 Similarly for valence, we use the top-2 accuracy – i.e., if any of the 2 most probable classes predicted by the model matches the actual valence then we declare accurate recognition.
 The top-2 accuracy for recognising valence is 85%, using three classes (negative, neutral, and positive).

 We are providing the following HRV metrics:

 The HRV metrics are provided every 10 seconds.

-Yes, our data-science team can provide statistical and machine-learning analysis for any sensor modality included in emteqPRO.
+Yes, our data-science team can provide statistical and machine-learning analysis for any sensor modality included in emteqPRO Mask.
 The analysis depends on the use-case, thus it is performed upon request.